PUBLICATIONS, INTERVIEWS & ARTICLES

 Chief Chat KRFC Radio

 - Chief Chat is a discussion with those in the arena who work hard every day to make sure their communities are safer and more inclusive for everyone.
 Join Fort Collins Police Chief Jeff Swoboda and Neighborhood Enforcement Team Officer Rob Knab in a conversation with Angie and Megan about sex trafficking: what it is, its impact on the local and national levels, and what people can do to spot it in their communities.

 Understanding Trafficker Recruitment Strategies Through Cultic Theory

 - Sex trafficking research has been plagued by the lack of reliable data, limiting the ways we understand the billion-dollar industry.
-To remedy this, Megan and Angie conducted in-depth interviews with women in the United States who identified as survivors or current victims of sex trafficking.
-Using cultic theory as a framework, the research investigates women’s experiences of recruitment and control during their time of being trafficked.
+To remedy this, Angie conducted in-depth interviews with over 50 women across North America who identified as survivors or current victims of sex trafficking.
+Using cultic theory as a framework, the research investigates their experiences of recruitment and control while being trafficked.

 Third Annual Survivor-Led Symposium: Engaging Survivors of CSE

 - Survivor leaders from across the county convened at the Inn at Villanova to lead a series of workshops ranging from a discussion on historical and contemporary manifestations of oppression, to an exploration of social media’s role in recruitment, to trauma-informed law enforcement interview strategies.
 Throughout the entirety of the event, the recognition that the survivors voices are imperative to success of the anti-exploitation movement was paramount.